 Are children welcome in worship?

 Yes, children are welcome in worship.
 If you prefer, you are welcome to use our nursery for any or all of your Sunday morning with us.
-During our 9:30 AM worship service, children are invited to come to the front of the sanctuary for the Children’s Time early in the service.
+During our worship services, children are invited to come to the front of the sanctuary for the Children’s Time early in the service.
 It is noted in our bulletin.
 The children will return to sit with you after the Children’s Time.

 Children Worship Bags are available in the Sanctuary.
 An order of service, blank paper, crayons, and other material are included to support children’s involvement in worship at an age appropriate level.
 You can ask a worship host (usher) about getting one.